 There are some situations where files are kept for longer than seven years: where you were under 18 years of age when you obtained advice at our service; where you have lost capacity for some period; or where the file involves a will or enduring power of attorney matters.

-Please contact the Director of Client Services if you wish to make a complaint about LGBTI Legal Service’s handling of your private information.
+Please contact Client Services if you wish to make a complaint about LGBTI Legal Service’s handling of your private information.
 We will try to deal with your complaint as soon as possible.

 If you are dissatisfied with any action we then take, you can also make a complaint to the Office of the Australian Information Commissioner.